 It’s easy to get lost on a large website.
 Breadcrumbs assist users in navigating to the page they came from, ensuring that the continuity and the flow of the website is maintained at a glance.
 Sitemaps help users figure out where to go next if they get lost.

 Headers and footers can do what many other navigational elements cannot.
-Having fixed headers and footers throughout a website ensure uniformity, providing users a way to get to the page they want from wherever they are on a website.
+Having fixed headers and footers throughout a website ensure uniformity, providing users with a way to get to the page they want from wherever they are on a website.

 Call to action buttons

-Call to action buttons are assistive navigational elements that ensure that users stay engaged and prompt users where need be, ensuring that users stay involved.
+Call to action buttons is assistive navigational elements that ensure that users stay engaged and prompt users where need be.

-Search boxes for intra website searches on each page can help users be up and about the website.
+Search boxes for searching within a website on each are a godsend for large websites.
 As search comes naturally to nearly every user, having a search box can be a boon.